hudec117/sf-auto-oauth/README.md

 where `[SFDX AUTH URL]` is in this format: `force://<clientId>:<clientSecret>:<refreshToken>@<instanceUrl>`

-This can be saved to a file and used with the `sf org login sfdx-url` [command](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_org_commands_unified.htm#cli_reference_org_login_sfdx-url_unified) to authenticate SFDX against a sandbox.
+This can be saved to a file and used with the `sf org login sfdx-url` [command](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_org_commands_unified.htm#cli_reference_org_login_sfdx-url_unified) to authenticate the Salesforce CLI against a sandbox.
 Or you can extract the refresh token and do as you wish.

 ## Security

+* If you expose the API publically AND you store the password as an environment variable, **ensure only trusted clients are able to invoke the API**, otherwise anyone would be able to guess the username/instance URL and gain access to your Salesforce environments.

+  * To increase security further, another approach is to not store the username, password or instance URL as environment variables, instead store them securely on the client (assuming it's a safe environment) and pass them to the API in the HTTP body.

+* The code is written to prefer environment variables over the HTTP body contents so if a client supplies the username, password or instance URL in the HTTP body but it's already defined as an environment variable, the environment variable will take precedence.
+This prevents the client from overriding environment variables.

+* You'll achieve the best security by running this API and all Salesforce automations on the same network i.e. they aren't exposed publically.
+This way, the credentials are not sent through the public internet.